minqiaowang/oracle-sharded-database/elastic-scaling/elastic-scaling.md

 In this lab, you will perform the following steps:
 - Add the New Shard
 - Deploy and Verify the New Shard
-- Run the custom data loading again on 3 sharded database
+- Run the demo application again on 3 sharded database

 ### Prerequisites